 Document your meals and your weight

 Maintaining a system of self-monitoring is essential for effective weight loss.
-Any person can keep track of their daily food intake with the use of a paper diary, a mobile app, or a specialized website.
+Any person can keep track of their daily food intake with the use of a paper diary, a mobile app, a specialized website or even a help from Nutritionist Mobile.
 Furthermore, by keeping a weekly weight log, they can see how much they lost.
+For individuals who require medical assistance, a medical weight loss clinic can also provide support.

 People are considerably more likely to stick to a weight loss routine if they can track their success in modest increments and see physical improvements.
 Body mass index (BMI) calculators allow individuals to monitor their weight status.